Bayonet: Modern usage

 One use the Germans in World War II made of bayonets was to search for people in hiding.
 One person hiding in a house in the Netherlands wrote: "The Germans made lots of noise as they came upstairs, and they stabbed their bayonets into the wall.
 Then what we'd always feared actually happened: A bayonet went through the thin wallpaper above the closet, exposing the three people who were hiding there.
 'Raus!' cried the Germans.
 'Out!'".

-During the Korean War, the French Battalion and Turkish Brigade used bayonet charges against their enemy.
-In 1951, United States Army officer Lewis L. Millett led soldiers of the US Army's 27th Infantry Regiment in taking out a machine gun position with bayonets.
+During the Korean War, the French Battalion and Turkish Brigade used bayonet charges against enemy combatants.
+In 1951, United States Army officer Lewis L. Millett led soldiers of the US Army's 27th Infantry Regiment in capturing a machine gun position with bayonets.
 Historian S. L. A. Marshall described the attack as "the most complete bayonet charge by American troops since Cold Harbor".
-Out of about 50 enemy dead, roughly 20 were found to have been killed by bayonets, and the location subsequently became known as Bayonet Hill.
+The location subsequently became known as Bayonet Hill.
 This was the last bayonet charge by the US Army.
-For his leadership during the assault, Millett was awarded the Medal of Honor.
-The medal was formally presented to him by President Harry S. Truman in July 1951.
-He was also awarded the Army's second-highest decoration, the Distinguished Service Cross, for leading another bayonet charge in the same month.

-On May 8, 1970, New Mexico Governor David Cargo dispatched "truckloads" of National Guardsmen to the University of New Mexico (UNM) in Albuquerque in response to demonstrations by hundreds of students.
-The demonstrators were protesting the continued war in Vietnam, the recent extension of the war into Cambodia, and the Kent State Killings of four students four days earlier, on May 4, by Ohio National Guardsmen at Kent State University in Kent, Ohio.
-The Guardsmen at UNM were armed with bayonets fixed on their rifles and attacked the students with those bayonets, injuring eleven, some seriously.
+Millett was awarded the Medal of Honor.